robb-j/r0b-blog/content/post/notes-on-restoring-my-ipod.md

 ### Apple USB SuperDrive
 If you want to use the SuperDrive with Windows, you’ll need to install the driver for it.
 You can get them as part of the Bootcamp support package.
 [Download that](https://support.apple.com/en-us/106378) and install AppleODDInstaller64 and it should work and show up in iTunes.
+It's here-ish:

 ```
 bootcamp{version}\BootCamp\Drivers\Apple\AppleODDInstaller64.exe
 ```